south african university law clinics association

 Treasurer of SAULCA

-Shamiel Jassiem is the Director of the Law Clinic and Senior Lecturer at the University of Western Cape.
-He holds an LLB and LLM (Constitutional Law) degree.
-He is an admitted attorney of the High Court of South Africa and specializes in criminal law and have served on the SAULCA executive previously.
-He was the president of SAULCA 2018-2019 term and a trustee of the AULAI Trust.
+He is an admitted attorney of the High Court of South Africa and specializes in criminal law and has served on the SAULCA executive previously.
+He was the president of SAULCA for the 2018-2019 term and a trustee of the AULAI Trust.

 Chrisna nicholson